henryyuhsiufeng/NotesOnMERN/Authorization.md

 # Overview of Passport JS

+## Access Token
+- Allows our server to take identifying user information and store it within our database.

+# Implementation of Passport JS

 ## Passport library Components
 - Passport: General helpers for handling auth in Express apps.
 - Passport Strategy: Helpers for authenticating with one very specific method (email/password, Google, Facebook, etc)